mykalamos/Programming/Multithreading/Multithreading_Summary.md

-#Multitasking
+- Ability of an operations to execute different parts of programs (threads) simultaneously on same processor.

+# Multitasking
 - Execution of multiple tasks simultaneously (as opposed to multithreading)

-What is Multi-threading ?
-- Ability of an operations to execute different parts of programs (threads) simultaneously on same processor.

 What is a Thread ?
 - An independent unit of execution.